jacebenson/cedar/docs/docs/testing.md

 #### mockCurrentUser() on the Web-side

 How do we test that when a user _is_ logged in, it outputs a message welcoming them, and that the button is _not_ present?
-Similar to `mockGraphQLQuery()` Redwood also provides a `mockCurrentUser()` which tells Redwood what to return when the `getCurrentUser()` function of `api/src/lib/auth.js` is invoked:
+Similar to `mockGraphQLQuery()` Cedar also provides a `mockCurrentUser()` which tells Cedar what to return when the `getCurrentUser()` function of `api/src/lib/auth.js` is invoked:

 ```jsx title="web/src/pages/HomePage/HomePage.test.js"
 import { render, screen, waitFor } from '@cedarjs/testing/web'